Jedi: Fallen Order

 The opening sequence is poor in story terms.
 It's about an hour of playing before you're no longer an outsider in Cal's mind.
 You're led to believe he's a random scrap collector working for the Empire.
 When I played (if you could call it that) the interactive cinematic where he saves Prauf from a fall with the Force, I assumed he was Force-sensitive and didn't know it before this.
 It turns out he's a Jedi who went into hiding after Order 66.
 While I'm glad it's not another "magically became proficient in the Force with no training" story in the vein of Rey, it's a bit jarring that I found out the "viewpoint" character *knew* he was a Jedi only after so much time playing as him.

 Dialogue between him and Prauf is a bit clumsy, and Prauf's death scene is very bad.
 The imperial overseers find out there's a Jedi in their workforce, bring Cal and Prauf and their coworkers before stormtroopers, and say that if the Jedi doesn't come forth they'll execute them all.
 Prauf pretends to be the Jedi to save Cal.
 That would've been great, but after the Inquisitor stabs him, Cal reveals himself and attacks her.
 This reaction completely wastes Prauf's sacrifice, so the writers pull a Deus Ex Machina to make him escape anyway.
-I'm not against characters making mistakes, but I'm against them making them in ways that require a Deus Ex Machina to cover for them, and the mistakes not being acknowledged as such.
+I'm not against characters making mistakes, but I'm against them making them in ways that require a Deus Ex Machina to cover for them.

 Still, I have to admit the dream scene on the train was *awesome*.
 That's something I've probably never said of a dream sequence in a game before.